 3. Discuss cognitive recovery expectations of each severity level of TBI, recall treatment recommendations that promote optimum cognitive recovery, and recognize specific challenges related to aging with a TBI.

-4. Explain the common psychosocial problems experienced by adults with TBI, predict psychological recovery expectations, and identify potential impacts on family functioning and caregiver well-being.
+4. Describe the common psychosocial problems experienced by adults with TBI, predict psychological recovery expectations, and identify potential impacts on family functioning and caregiver well-being.